theobwatson/TaskTree/README.md

 Submit a pull request.

 # License
-TaskTree is licensed under the MIT License.
+TaskTree is licensed under the BSD-3-Clause License.
 See LICENSE for more information.